Patient education: Sudden infant death syndrome (SIDS) (Beyond the Basics)

 •Pacifiers – The use of a pacifier ("dummy" or "soother") during sleep may reduce the risk of SIDS.
 The AAP suggests that the pacifier should be used when placing the infant to sleep, but not reinserted once the infant is asleep .
 The AAP suggests delaying the introduction of the pacifier until one month of age for breastfed infants to ensure that breastfeeding is firmly established.

 Home monitors that measure heart rate and oxygen level (known as cardiorespiratory monitors or apnea monitors) are available.
 However, these devices have not been proven to reduce the incidence of SIDS, so they are not recommended for this purpose .
 In the past, these monitors were recommended to prevent SIDS in infants thought to be at increased risk for SIDS, because experts believed that SIDS was related to episodes in which an infant stops breathing (apnea) and has a slowed heart rate (bradycardia).
 However, studies have failed to confirm a relationship between SIDS and apnea or bradycardia.
-(See 'Infants who have had an apparent life-threatening event' below and "Use of home cardiorespiratory monitors in infants".)
+(See 'Infants who have an acute event reported by their parent or caregiver' below and "Use of home cardiorespiratory monitors in infants".)

 Siblings of SIDS victims — Siblings of SIDS victims have a five- to six-fold increased risk of dying of SIDS.
 Twin siblings have a two-fold increased risk of SIDS.
 However, the risk that a second child will die as a result of SIDS remains less than 1 percent for most families.